infosys-gcp-training/gke-training/04-k8s-services/INSTRUCTIONS.md

 ```

 What is the output?
-Again, you should see the output “You found me!”
+> Again, you should see the output “You found me!”

 #### Try with the [NODE_PORT] value
+For reaching the find-me pod on the node port we need to curl a node internal or external ip on the nodeport value.
 ```
 $ kubectl exec -it testpod – sh
 # curl [SERVICE_IP_ADDRESS]:[NODE_PORT]